ibm-cloud-docs/devsecops/devsecops-cc-pipeline.md

 The continuous compliance pipeline (CC pipeline) periodically scans the deployed artifacts and their source repositories.
 {: shortdesc}

 The CC pipeline processes the entries from the [inventory](/docs/devsecops?topic=devsecops-cd-devsecops-inventory) repo by using the `environment-tag` value to determine which is the latest deployed state to look at.
 After scanning and running checks on artifacts and source repositories, the pipeline creates a new incident issue or updates the existing incident issues in the incident repository.
-Finally, using these issues and the results, the pipeline collects evidence and summarizes the evidence, so the [Security and Compliance Center](https://cloud.ibm.com/security-compliance/overview){: external} can update the compliance status of the found artifacts.
+Finally, using these issues and the results, the pipeline collects evidence and summarizes the evidence to update the compliance status of the found artifacts.

-Effective 15 Dec 2025, IBM Cloud Security and Compliance Center is deprecated.
-Any existing service instances are non-functional.
-{: deprecated}

 ## Stages and tasks
 {: #devsecops-cc-pipeline-stages}